Pro-isomorphic zeta functions of nilpotent groups and Lie rings under base extension: Introduction

 The existence of functional equations apparently holds some important, although mysterious, clue about the structure of a Lie ring, or of an associated finitely generated group.
 Indeed, for other types of zeta functions some very general results were obtained by Voll~\cite{Voll/10, Voll/17}, in which local functional equations with specified symmetry factors were established for large classes of rings; see also~\cite{LeeVoll/20}.
 Nevertheless, there are known examples of Lie lattices whose local ideal zeta functions do not satisfy functional equations; the first were found by Woodward~\cite[Theorems~2.32 and~2.74]{duSWoodward/08}.
 For local pro-isomorphic zeta functions, sufficient conditions for the existence of functional equations were proved in~\cite[\S6]{duSLubotzky/96} and~\cite[Theorem~1.1]{Berman/11}.
 On the other hand, a Lie lattice whose local pro-isomorphic zeta functions do not satisfy functional equations was constructed by Klopsch and the first author~\cite{BK/15}.

-Together with Klopsch and Onn, we have recently formulated the following conjecture regarding local functional equations of pro-isomorphic zeta functions of Lie lattices.
+The first author, Klopsch and Onn have recently formulated the following conjecture regarding local functional equations of pro-isomorphic zeta functions of Lie lattices.
 A grading on a Lie lattice $\mathcal{L}$ is a decomposition

 of the underlying free $\Z$-module satisfying $[\mathcal{L}_i, \mathcal{L}_j] \subseteq \mathcal{L}_{i+j}$ for all $i,j \in \N$.
 Denote the associated filtration by $\{ \mathcal{F}_i = \bigoplus_{j \geq i} \mathcal{L}_j \}$.
 To each grading we associate a weight $\sum_{i\geq 1} i\rk_\Z \mathcal{L}_i = \sum_{i \geq 1} \rk_\Z \mathcal{F}_i$.
 Let $\mathrm{wt}(\mathcal{L})$ be the minimal weight among all gradings on $\mathcal{L}$.
 We call a grading minimal if its weight is $\mathrm{wt}(\mathcal{L})$ and natural if $\{ \mathcal{F}_i \}$ coincides with the lower central series of $\mathcal{L}$, and we say that $\mathcal{L}$ is naturally graded if it admits a natural grading.
 Natural gradings, if they exist, are minimal.